 Most auto repair shops have pre-determined prices for specific tasks and charge a flat rate.

-This is the easiest way to present labor costs on your mechanic work order form, whether you pay your employees an hourly rate or have them on salary.
+Based on our observations, this is the easiest way to present labor costs on your mechanic work order form — whether you pay your employees an hourly rate or have them on salary.

 The flat rate you choose is determined by the average amount of time that job takes to complete.
 It’s even better if you have a skilled technician who can beat that time.

 Once you’ve figured out all costs associated with a job, tally it up and present the total cost to your customer.